 The type was slowly phased out of service beginning in the late 1950s.
 However, in the ab initio elementary training role, this did not happen in the Royal Air Force until 1996, when the Scottish Aviation Bulldog replaced it.

 Many Chipmunks that had been in military use were sold to civilians, either to private owners or to companies, where they were typically used for a variety of purposes, often involving the type’s excellent flying characteristics and its capability for aerobatic manoeuvres.
 More than 70 years after the type had first entered service, hundreds of Chipmunks remain airworthy and are in operation worldwide.
 The Portuguese Air Force still operates six Chipmunks, which serve with Esquadra 802, as of 2018.

 The de Havilland Canada DHC-1 Chipmunk is a two-seat, single-engine aircraft that has been heavily used as a primary trainer aircraft.
-The basic configuration of the aircraft included a low-mounted wing and a two-place tandem cockpit, which was fitted with a clear perspex canopy that covers the pilot/student (front) and instructor/passenger (rear) positions and provided all-round visibility.
+The basic configuration of the aircraft included a low-mounted wing and a two-place tandem cockpit, which was fitted with a clear perspex canopy that covered the pilot/student (front) and instructor/passenger (rear) positions and provided all-round visibility.
 The Chipmunk uses a conventional tailwheel landing gear arrangement and is fitted with fabric-covered flight control surfaces; the wing is also fabric-covered aft of the spar.
 The Chipmunk exhibited a gentle and responsive flight attitude in terms of handling.
 Early production aircraft were semi-aerobatic, while later production models were almost all fully aerobatic.